computational-psychology/computational-psychology-www/content/pages/index.rst

 .. figure:: img/ASPP_Heraklion.png
-   :figwidth: 500
+   :figwidth: 600
    :align: center
    :alt: Image of Summer school ASPP 2023 at Heraklion

-`Guillermo <https://www.psyco.tu-berlin.de/aguilar.html>`_ taught this August in the Summer School `15th Advanced Scientific Programming in Python <https://aspp.school/wiki/>`_, in Heraklion, Greece.
+`Guillermo <https://www.psyco.tu-berlin.de/aguilar.html>`_ taught this August in the Summer School `15th Advanced Scientific Programming in Python (ASPP) <https://aspp.school/wiki/>`_, in Heraklion, Greece.
 He lectured on the `art and best practices of data visualization <https://github.com/ASPP/2023-heraklion-dataviz>`_, and on `advanced numpy <https://github.com/ASPP/2023-heraklion-advanced-numpy>`_, the most used library for scientific computing in python.
 The school was a success, hosting 30 students around Europe from diverse scientific disciplines.